-An employment tribunal will accept an employer sacking a worker if it can be shown that the worker has and will continue to fail to fulfil the employment contract.
+An employment tribunal will accept an employer sacking an employee if it can be shown that the employee has failed and will continue to fail to fulfil the employment contract.
 But employment law advice is not that simple.
-Ending a contract of an employee with two year’s service can break the Employment Right Act 1996 and depending on facts revealed, an employment tribunal may judge the sacking as unfair dismissal or wrongful dismissal.
+Ending a contract of an employee with two years’ service can break the Employment Rights Act 1996 and an employment tribunal may judge the sacking as unfair dismissal or wrongful dismissal.

-Unfair dismissal solicitors advice tells an employer that you need to have justifiable reasons and to have your employee go through a fair procedure in order for the sacking to be lawful and to avoid unfair dismissal.
+Employment Solicitors gives legal advice to an employer that they need to have justifiable reasons and go through a fair procedure for the sacking to be lawful and to avoid unfair dismissal claims.

 Unfair dismissal solicitors would point out that a sacking satisfies the correct procedure if the employer: